PanPraescribens/primitive-survival/README.md

 -------------------

  - again -  weir traps arn't working "kind of" The latest version offsets them a little, they still work but look bad.
 Also fishing lure molds will fill up, reset to 0 in a loop @TechRabbit
- - add: Fish jerky @l33tmaan
- - fix: Balance fish fillets - maybe 1 fillets from a Small Bass and a Bluegill, 2 from everything else @Boomer Bill
  - add: config file to disable assets - thanks @techrabbit
  - fix: link to stake broken in guide? - thanks Quixjote
  - disappearing fish.
 They will pop off the hook then just go poof before I can pick them up.
 Maybe ice related? - thanks @willrun4fun